-If a course is cancelled by Whitecliffe you will be advised and your course fee will be refunded.
+If a course is cancelled by Whitecliffe you will be advised 7 days prior to the start date and your course fee will be refunded in full.
 This may occur at short notice if the minimum number of participants has not been reached.

 If you withdraw from a course more than five working days before the course start date, your course fee will be refunded minus a $50 administration charge.

-If you withdraw from a course five working days or less beforehand, you will receive a 50% refund of your course fee minus a $50 administration charge.
+If you withdraw from a course five working days or less beforehand, you will only receive a 50% refund of the course fee.